ledgersmb/LedgerSMB/doc/adr/README.md

   (thus not in the database!)
 * Explicit rejection of JSONAPI as REST layer
   (because it's not REST)
-* Explicit rejection of Dancer (because its API modules don't "do" REST or don't add much value over doing raw PSGI)
 * Use of state machines for front-end functionality
 * Use of state machines to manage resource (e.g. accounting document) life cycle